vvorobjov/controller/README.md

 This branch of the repository features all code needed to run simulations of reaching tasks on a virtual robotic arm driven by a closed-loop cerebellar controller.

 The file `complete_control/complete.music` defines the two Python scripts containing the two simulations to be synchronized by MUSIC.
 The NEST simulation is run by `complete_control/main_simulation.py` and the PyBullet simulation by `complete_control/receiver_plant.py`.
 The file `./complete_control/complete.music` can be modified to allocate the desired number of slots (i.e. MPI procs) to both the controller script and the plant one.
 The simulation can be started by running:
-`mpirun -np <tot_number_procs> music complete.music` from `./complete_control`.
+`mpirun -np 2 music complete.music` from `./complete_control`.
 The value of the -np parameter should be adjusted according to the number of processes allocated in the `complete.music` file.

 The folder `config` contains several pydantic models used for parameters.
 A specific configuration can be exported to and from JSON.